 As you’ve obviously noticed by this point, St. Peter Port is guarded by a large castle that sits proudly just outside of the harbour mouth.
 This is Castle Cornet, an 800 year old fortress that stands guard over the island and features five museums that are housed within the castle.
 These comprise The Story of Castle Cornet, 201 Squadron (RAF) Museum, Maritime Museum, Royal Guernsey Light Infantry Museum and Royal Guernsey Militia Museum.
 As well as the lion’s-share of Guernsey museums, Castle Cornet also boasts four historic gardens within the castle walls, lovingly tended to by the castle gardeners who keep them looking their Sunday best.

-With all those shopping bags and newly discovered information on the history of Guernsey, it’s probably time for a drink!
-The Swan pub in St. Peter Port was famously frequented by Actor Oliver Reed and serves as the perfect place to stop for a quick refreshment.
-With a new spring in your step and feather in your cap, a bit of fun is on the agenda, and there is no more fun to be had than at Pirate Bay Adventure Golf!
+With all those shopping bags and newly discovered information on the history of Guernsey, a bit of fun is on the agenda, and there is no more fun to be had than at Pirate Bay Adventure Golf!
 Pirate Bay is one of Guernsey’s most enjoyable attractions and features a 12-hole mini-course that is fun for all the family.

 As the sun begins to set on your first night in Guernsey, there really is only one option and that’s to have fish and chips on the sea wall at Cobo Bay.
 As you pick your last chip from the paper wrapper and watch the beautiful sunset slip away into the horizon you can relax in the knowledge that tomorrow is another holiday and there is plenty left for you to explore in Guernsey!